FranciscoMoretti/site/content/code-tips/you-aint-gonna-need-it-yagni.md

 ## Usage
 ### 📝 Guideline
-**You Ain't Gonna Need It** : Only implement features or code that is necessary at the current moment.
+**You Ain't Gonna Need It** : Only implement features or code necessary at the current moment.

 YAGNI is a code principle that promotes simplicity and efficiency in software development.
 It encourages developers to implement only the features and code that are essential for the current project, avoiding unnecessary complexity and future speculation.